secondary-jcav/gouxchecker/README.md

 `url := "http://localhost:8080/"`

 You can also change `url` to point at a live website.
-After setting the url, run `go run cmd/main.go`
+After setting the url, just `go run cmd/main.go`

 ## License